snowplow/snowplowanalytics.com/_posts/2018-04-26-snowplow-android-tracker-0.7.0-released/index.md

 <h2 id="lifecycle">2.
 More flexible lifecycle tracking</h2>

-Lifecycle tracking now offers fine-tuned control with the functions, `tracker.pauseLifecycleHandler()` and `tracker.resumeLifecycleHandler()`.
+App lifecycle tracking is a powerful auto-tracking capability, introduced in XXX.
+In this release we now add fine-tuned control of lifecycle tracking, with the functions `tracker.pauseLifecycleHandler()` and `tracker.resumeLifecycleHandler()`.

-For example, this can be used to maintain a session when something momentarily backgrounds an activity:
+For example, this can be used to maintain a session uninterrupted when something momentarily backgrounds an activity:

 {% highlight java %}
 tracker.pauseLifecycleHandler()
-// call code that backgrounds the activity watched by the lifecycle handler tracker.resumeLifecycleHandler()
+// Call code that backgrounds the activity watched by the lifecycle handler tracker.resumeLifecycleHandler()
 {% endhighlight %}

-The lifecycle handler can also now be constructed with a custom context, so that all `application_foreground` and `application_background` events will include the custom context.
+The lifecycle handler can also now be constructed with a custom context, so that all `application_foreground` and `application_background` events will include the custom context:

 {% highlight java %}
 // Create a Map of the data you want to include...